 ^a To estimate the hourly wage rate for employees in the chemical manufacturing industry, CISA uses BLS's 90th percentile hourly wage for all occupations (00-0000) in the Chemical Manufacturing industry under the North American Industry Classification System code 325.
-Retrieved from https://www.bls.gov/oes/2017/may/naics3 325000.htm.
-CISA used the 90th percentile hourly wage as a conservative baseline wage, because subject-matter experts in the 2007 RIA assumed that those who would perform the required activities would have higher wages than other occupations in the industry.
+Retrieved from

-6.3 Chemical Security Assessment Tool Costs
+6.3.
+Chemical Security Assessment Tool Costs